oliveroneill/WiltCollector/README.md

 ### Lambda
 You'll need to set environment variables `BIGQUERY_PROJECT_ID`, `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` in the Lambda console.
+**NOTE**: `BIGQUERY_PROJECT_ID` is now also used for the Firebase project ID, so you'll need to ensure these exist under the same project within Google Cloud.
+These should be separated into separate environment variables at some point soon.

 ### BigQuery
 You'll need to create a BigQuery table called `wilt_play_history.play_history`.